toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 13. What casing should I use for properties?

 Use PascalCase (e.g. `PropertyName`).
 Avoid `propertyName` as that overlaps with local variable conventions.

+### 14. If I use `string.Split()` but there is no separator within the string that is split, can I rely on the exception thrown when accessing the array returned from `Split()` to provide validation?

+No, the exception thrown would be `IndexOutOfRangeException` which provides no information to the caller about what the problem was.
+Instead, throw and `ArgumentException` that provides information to the caller about what to correct.